tymyrddin/purple/source/docs/distribution-networks/observable-semantics/measurements-and-data-records/historian-patterns.md

 Cross-checking the historian against other systems only works while their clocks agree.
-A historian timestamp that disagrees with the relay's COMTRADE (which carries its own clock) and the RTU's event log for the same event points to a synchronisation problem or to deliberate backdating, and Stedin's NTP logs show whether synchronisation was holding at the time.
+A historian timestamp that disagrees with the relay's COMTRADE (which carries its own clock) and the RTU's event log for the same event points to a synchronisation problem or to deliberate backdating, and the NTP logs show whether synchronisation was holding at the time.

-*Last updated: 12 July 2026*
+*Last updated: 13 July 2026*